 - If a concealed hand is incorrectly exposed for Mah Jongg, tiles must be returned to rack.
 Joker or Jokers cannot be redeemed and player stops picking and discarding.

-- EXPOSING A CLAIMED DISCARD FOR AN EXPOSURE OR MAH JONGG: Player claiming a tile for an exposure or Mah Jongg must place the tile on TOP of the rack, not in the rack.
+- EXPOSING A CLAIMED DISCARD FOR AN EXPOSURE OR MAH JONGG: Player CLAIMING A DISCARD for an exposure or Mah Jongg must place the tile on TOP of the rack, NOT IN the rack.
 A player’s hand should be declared “dead,” for putting the claimed tile in the rack.
-Known as “continuation of line of sight,” this is to assure that the claimed tile is indeed the tile that was discarded; and allows verification of the actual tile by the other players
+Known as “continuation of line of sight,” this is to assure that the claimed tile is indeed the tile that was discarded; and allows VERIFICATION of the actual tile by the other players

 - JOKERS: Prior to exchanging a tile for an exposed Joker on another player’s rack, a player must pick a tile from the wall to start their turn; or have picked up a claimed tile and built their exposure.
 Exposed JOKERS from a “dead” hand may be exchanged, provided the exposure was a correct exposure that was made prior to the exposed player being declared “dead;” in other words, that Joker-exposure was not the reason for the exposed-player being declared “dead.”
 A player may NOT exchange for an opponent's Joker in order to complete their exposure with the recently claimed discarded tile.